Randomness merger: Intuition and definition

 Consider a set of $k$ random variables, $X_1,\ldots,X_k$, each distributed over $\{0,1\}^n$ at least one of which is uniformly random; but it is not known which one.
 Furthermore, the variables may be arbitrarily correlated: they may be functions of one another, they may be constant, and so on.
 However, since at least one of them is uniform, the set as a whole contains at least $n$ bits of entropy.

 The job of the merger is to output a new random variable, also distributed over $\{0,1\}^n$, that retains as much of that entropy as possible.
 Ideally, if it were known which of the variables is uniform, it could be used as the output, but that information is not known.
 The idea behind mergers is that by using a small additional random seed, it is possible to get a good result even without knowing which one is the uniform variable.

+A naive idea would be to take the xor of all the variables.
+If one of them is uniformly distributed and independent of the other variables, then the output would be uniform.
+However, if suppose $X_1 = X_2$, and both of them are uniformly distributed, then the method would not work.